 - To put the client at the heart of all the products and services it develops and at the centre of everything it does.
 The focus here is on a 'digital first' approach with a human touch, and investing in the seamless integration of our various distribution channels.
-KBC Group is working on the further digitalisation of the banking, insurance and asset management services and exploiting new technologies and data to provide the clients with more personalised and proactive solutions.
-The digital assistant 'Kate' is taking this to the next level. - To support these activities, KBC Bank Group is also fully engaged in introducing end-to-end straight-through processing into all commercial processes, making full use of all technological capabilities such as artificial intelligence.
-This is how KBC Bank Group increases its efficiency, which allows it to invest in a strong branch network boasting more expertise. - To expand its service provision via own and other channels by collaborating with partners through 'eco-systems' that enable it to offer clients comprehensive solutions.
-It is also integrating a range of selected partners into its own mobile app and making its products and services available in the distribution channels of selected third parties. - To aim for further growth of bank-insurance at CBC in specific market segments and expansion of its accessibility in Wallonia, again with a strong focus on 'Digital First with a human touch'. - To work tirelessly on the ongoing optimisation of its bank-insurance model in Belgium.
-As regards the insurance component, to specifically focus on further growth in the coming years. - To express its commitment to Belgian society by leading the way in the sustainability revolution.
-The KBC Bank Group is making its banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
-It aims to be more than a provider of pure bank-insurance services as a partner in the climate transition, it is working with other partners on developing housing, mobility and energy solutions.
+KBC Group is working on the further digitalisation of the banking, insurance and asset management services and exploiting new technologies and data to provide the clients with more personalised and proactive solutions, when appropriate. - The digital assistant 'Kate' features prominently in this regard.
+Kate allows to help clients save time and earn money in which Kate Coins play a vital role. - To support these activities, KBC Bank Group is also fully engaged in introducing end-to-end straight-through processing into all commercial processes, making full use of all technological capabilities such as (generative) artificial intelligence.
+This is how KBC Bank Group increases its efficiency, which allows it to invest in a strong branch network (bank branches, insurance agencies, KBC Live) boasting more expertise. - To work tirelessly on the ongoing optimisation of our bank-insurance model in Belgium. - To aim for further growth of bank-insurance at CBC in specific market segments and expansion of our accessibility in Wallonia, again with a strong focus on 'Digital First with a human touch'. - To collaborate with partners through 'eco-systems' that enable it to offer its clients comprehensive solutions.
+KBC Bank Group is also integrating a range of selected partners into its own mobile app and making its products and services available in the distribution channels of third parties. - To express its commitment to Belgian society by leading the way in the sustainability revolution.
+KBC Bank Group is making its banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
+It aims to be more than a provider of pure bank-insurance services as a partner in the climate transition, it is working with other partners on developing housing and mobility solutions.
 It also continues to focus on financial literacy, entrepreneurship and population ageing.